Sameer18-Dev/workshop-tutorial-multi-agent-healthcare-workflow-using-llms/README.md

 highlighting key considerations, issues, and solutions in building intelligent clinical workflows.

-The project demonstrates how multiple specialized agents---such as diagnostic agents, data extraction agents, explanation agents, validation agents, and triage decision agents---can collaborate to automate components of a modern healthcare pipeline.
+The project demonstrates how multiple specialized agents such as diagnostic agents, data extraction agents, explanation agents, validation agents, and triage decision agents can collaborate to automate components of a modern healthcare pipeline.

 This tutorial is ideal for: